pmbot-io/pmbot-docs/src/data/docs/10-core/02-installation.md

 If [SECURITY\_ENCRYPTION\_KEY](#security_encryption_key) is not specified, Pmbot will attempt to read the key from this file.
 If this file does not exist, Pmbot will generate a key and store it into this file.

-If a [SECURITY\_ENCRYPTION\_KEY](#security_encryption_key) is given after a key file has been generated, the key file will be ignored and the value given in the environment variable will be used.
+If [SECURITY\_ENCRYPTION\_KEY](#security_encryption_key) is given after a key file has been generated, the key file will be ignored and the value given in the environment variable will be used instead.

 ## Frontend environment variables